TIPS FOR A RELAXED WEDDING TIMELINE

 GROUP PHOTOS

-I like to give my couples 5-10 minutes after the ceremony to greet their guests while I capture those hugs and reactions - I love the joy in these images!
+I like to give my couples a few minutes after the ceremony to greet their guests while I capture those hugs and reactions - I love the joy in these images!
 But I like to quickly move on to the group shots.
 This means that no one has yet disappeared to the bar or to change into their comfy shoes, or moved on to the reception venue, if different.

 TOP TIP - To save a load of time and stress during group photos, enlist the help of someone who knows who’s who and can help me to round people up.
 We all have that one bossy friend or family member who loves to organise people and is happy for their voice to be heard – I bet you already know who fits the bill!
 Having a list of group shots written out in advance is also a great idea, to ensure an important shot doesn’t get missed.